Discover more from blue world

 Refreshed and republished August 29, 2022, my 29th birthday.

-This is the introductory installment to a series reflecting on summer experiences, with music that inspires me to feel what’s real, move with it and embrace it.
+This is the introductory installment to a series reflecting on summer experiences through music that inspires me to feel what’s real—to move with and embrace it.

 Part I: Señores Ladrones by Tomasito